About the condition

 In severe BPH, the blockage is severe and patient is unable to empty the bladder completely.
 Surgery will be considered.
 The gold standard for surgical treatment for BPH is TURP (transurethral resection of the prostate).

-What is Transurethral Resection of Prostate (TURP) and how does it work?
+Transurethral Resection of Prostate (TURP)

 (Click on the video clip below)